cmusatyalab/gabriel-car/handoff.md

 `car_stream.py`: Debug proxy server to just run a camera feed and show object detections.
 You need to spin up the TPOD classifier service yourself

 ### Object Detection via TPOD
 TPOD is an all-encompassing tool for object detection.
 It handles labeling of training videos, training the model, and exporting a Docker container classifier.
-Running the container will start up a service that you communciate with via HTTP requests.
+Running the container will start up a service that you communicate with via HTTP requests.
 You send images and it'll respond with detections in the form of labeled bounding boxes.

 Details of how to use TPOD are in its [repo]( https://github.com/cmusatyalab/tpod).

 One key detail specific to AAA is that we actually use multiple different containers each that detect different things.
 This is markedly different from other cognitive assistants, which have one big classifier for everything.
 We could not do that because of a TPOD bug that limited each classifier to ~50 videos.

 During use, AAA will start up the corresponding classifier service based on what you want to detect.
 We could not spin them all up at the same time because of limitations with Docker and our machine.
 Implementation details are in `object_detection.py`

+All our trained classifiers (Docker containers) are on the machine at cloudlet011.elijah.cs.cmu.edu i.e. you cannot run AAA on any other machine without training your own classifiers (which you shouldn't do for AAA).